louishenrifranc/Tensorflow-Cheatsheet/README.md

 #### Bucket queues
 Tricky and not well documented (does not seem to work with multiple different variable length features).
 [Best documentation so far :'('](https://github.com/tensorflow/tensorflow/issues/5609)

+### Validation and Testing queues
+It is not recommendent to use a ```tf.cond(is_training, lambda _: training_queue, lambda _: test_queue)``` because training becomes very slow becomes at each iteration (training time), the cond will be waiting for the two queues to output something, and everytime some data are dropped.
+The recommanded way, is to have a different script that run separately (in another script), fetch some checkpoint, and compute accuracy

 # Computer vision application
 ## Convolution